 Field-hunting tip

-Look in hydrothermal veins and oxidation zones of lead deposits country — that is the host setting where rickturnerite typically forms.
+Look in hydrothermal veins and oxidation zones of lead deposits country, the host setting where rickturnerite typically forms.
 If you start seeing galena, cerussite, anglesite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.